FernLab/cookiecutter-fastapi-package/docs/tutorial.rst

   - rasterio
   - shapely

 which are the default and most common used packages for geospatial data manipulation.

-In case of needing new package(s) you can add them below this list.
-We recommend to stick to this structure and follow alphabetic order for this list that helps you to find packages easily in the future.
+In case of needing the new package(s) you just need to add them to this list.
+As a recommendation try keep the structure and follow alphabetic order for this list that helps you to find packages easily in the future.

-When you updated this list, open up the ``pyproject.toml`` file and look for.
-You need to add new package(s) also here and again, try to follow alphabetic order.
+Then open up the ``pyproject.toml`` file at the root of the project and look for

 .. code-block::